Skip to main content

 Final Day Responsibilities:

 On the employee’s last day, both the employer and employee should ensure a smooth transition.
 Tasks may include returning company property, handing over work, and completing final documentation.
-The employer should ensure that all financial
+The employer should ensure that all financial obligations are properly settled.

 Employees vs Independent Contractors